 Intense Price Competition

-A majority of respondents have managed to increase their average selling prices compared to last year.
+The majority of respondents have managed to increase their average selling prices, compared to last year.

 Inflationary Pressures

-The coalition believes the outlook remains daunting for the sector, amidst ongoing geopolitical tensions, climate change impacts, and persistent inflationary pressures that are expected to prolong cost escalations.
+The coalition believes that the outlook remains daunting for the sector, amidst ongoing geopolitical tensions, climate change impacts, and persistent inflationary pressures, all of which are expected to prolong cost escalations.

 As a result, a substantial proportion of respondents fear for the future economic viability of their operations, with nearly 70% considering the possibility of closure within the next two to three years.